-In addition to Kingsley’s award, this won seven other Oscars, including Best Picture, and it holds the record for biggest cast, having around 300,000 people including extras.
+This film won the Academy Award for Best Picture, Best Director for Attenborough, Best Actor for Kingsley, and five other Oscars.
+It holds the record for biggest cast, having around 300,000 people including extras.

 This work shows examples of:

 - Actual Pacifist: Gandhi, obviously.
 As he states early in the film: "In this cause, I too am prepared to die.
-There's no cause for which I'm prepared to kill."
+But, my friends, there is no cause for which I am prepared to kill."